 Table of Contents

 Cotton is a natural fiber.
-Although it calls natural hollow fibers.
-Also, it calls breathable fibers because they are soft, cool, and water-absorbent.
-Further, cotton fiber is a strong, dye absorbent and it has enough properties against abrasion wear, and high temperature.
+Although it calls for natural hollow fibers, Also, it calls them breathable fibers because they are soft, cool, and water-absorbent.
+Further, cotton fiber is a strong dye absorbent, and it has enough properties against abrasion, wear, and high temperatures.
 Moreover, it can hold water 24-27 times its own weight.
 Hence, different dyes are used for cotton dyeing.